AxisCommunications/acap-runtime/README.md

 #### Containerized version

-Whereas the standard ACAP Runtime Docker image will install the service as an ACAP application, the containerized version allows to run it in a container on the device.
+Whereas the standard ACAP Runtime eap-file will install the service as an ACAP application, the containerized version allows to run it in a container on the device.
 This requires that [Docker ACAP][docker-acap] is installed and running on the device.